hotosm/tracing-guides/_posts/guides/0100-01-01-MozambiqueGuide.md

 <h4> Tracing Tips </h4>
 <ul>
   <li> Do not trace the rice paddies.
 Rice paddies are the dark green areas on either side of the river with small footpaths in between.</li>
-  <li> If you see features on the map that do not exist in the imagery please make updates as needed. </li>
-  <li> Save often when editing Coastlines and Area River features as they are continuous and appear in multiple cells across the project area. </li>
-  <li> Bangladesh has a tropical wet season (monsoon) and a dry season.
-October through May is the dry season and May through September is monsoon season.
-80% of the average annual rainfall occurs during monsoon season. </li>
-  <li> Agricultural land in the Khulna District of Bangladesh varies greatly depending on the season.
-Therefore, it is helpful to use different satellite imagery sources to get an alternative perspective on land use.</li>
-  <li>The NextView licensed satellite imagery was collected January 15th, 2014 by DigitalGlobe &copy;.
-Note: The collection date may be different from the Bing imagery.</li>
-  <li> There may be an offset between the Bing imagery and the Digital Globe imagery in certain parts of the tasked area.
-In such cases please adjust the features to align with the Bing imagery.</li>

 </ul>
 </div>
 <div class="col-lg-5 col-lg-offset-2 col-sm-6">